 While pretty much every email service provider can do this, ConvertKit makes it stupid-easy to send content upgrades to subscribers and hook them up to your blog.
 (Here’s an exclusive 30 Day Free Trial to see for yourself.)

 1.Hit “FORMS” on the top menu bar

 3. CHOOSE FORMS (Landing pages are great for main freebies like courses.

 4. Choose from style (I like the one with the picture of the content upgrade – more on that in a minute)

 5. Customize the form copy (text).
-Reminder to click on the button and change “Subscribe” to something more enticing.
+Remember to click on the button and change “Subscribe” to something more enticing.

 7. Check off “Auto-confirm”.
-Customized message including subject line and button then if you’re content upgrade is a pdf select the incentive download and upload your pdf directly to Convertkit.
-If your content upgrade is a video click the URL button and link to the page where your video is embed.
+Customize a message including subject line and button then if you’re content upgrade is a pdf, select the incentive download and upload your pdf directly to ConvertKit.
+If your content upgrade is a video, click the URL button and link to the page where your video is embedded.

-9. Switch over the “text” mode on your blog post.
-PASTE the code where ever you want your opt-in forms for your content upgrade.
-(Note if you installed the Convertkit WordPress Plugin you don’t have to switch to text mode.
-You can just paste the short code they give you where ever you want it.
+9. Switch over to the “text” mode on your blog post.
+PASTE the code wherever you want your opt-in forms for your content upgrade.
+(Note if you installed the ConvertKit WordPress Plugin you don’t have to switch to text mode.
+You can just paste the short code they give you wherever you want it.

-Bloggers: Add opt in forms, call to action buttons, text or picture links for your content upgrades 2-3 through your posts.
+Bloggers: Add opt-in forms, call to action buttons, text or picture links for your content upgrades 2-3 times throughout your posts.
 For an extra boost add yellow boxes around your content upgrade links.
 Or create mock ups like this….

 Vloggers: Add a link to your content upgrades in your video description.
-Use Annotations + Youtube Cards in your videos to link to directly to your content upgrade opt-in form in your videos.
-Also create use Pretty Link Lite to create easy to say & remember urls to mention in your videos.
+Use Annotations + YouTube Cards in your videos to link directly to your content upgrade opt-in form in your videos.
+Also use Pretty Link Lite to create easy to say & remember urls to mention in your videos.